 Systematic empirical studies of links between trade, investment and diasporas, are supported by numerous anecdotes or case studies.
 The most often cited example is the development of the Indian IT industry, now employing some 3.5 million and representing a large share of India's exports, which has relied greatly on the two way flow of talent, money, ideas and contacts, between Bangalore and the Indian diaspora in Silicon valley as well as other technology corridors in the United States.
 A notable feature of the Indian IT's industry development and of its diaspora links is the absence of any significant government involvement, exception made for the public funding of prominent educational institutions such as the Indian Institute of Technology.
-In Taiwan, Morris Chang, a returning expatriate executive from the US, is widely credited for the creation of the government played a more active role include the development of the Korean wig industry, which owes much to the links of expatriate Koreans in the United States, but which was encouraged by specific government interventions.
+In Taiwan, Morris Chang, a returning expatriate executive from the US, is widely credited for the creation of the country's semiconductor industry with systematic government support.
+Other examples in which the government played a more active role include the development of the Korean wig industry, which owes much to the links of expatriate Koreans in the United States, but which was encouraged by specific government interventions.
 A large recent investment by Bombardier of Canada to produce aircraft parts in Morocco, facilitated and encouraged by the government, is said to owe much to the contacts established by an expatriate Moroccan holding a job high in the hierarchy of Bombardier.